 How to collect restaurant data

 The data you have access to will depend entirely on your technology stack.
 When you introduce new technology into your restaurant, make sure you take the time to familiarize yourself with all relevant dashboards and analytics capabilities.
-Here are some of the main platforms where you can access rich restaurant data analytics:
+Below are some of the main platforms where you can access rich restaurant data analytics.

-• Point-of-sale (POS) systems.
-POS systems are your one-stop-shop for accepting orders and payments, which makes them a primary resource for collecting sales data.
+- POS (Point-of-sale systems): POS systems are your one-stop shop for accepting orders and payments, which makes them a primary resource for collecting sales data.
 Depending on the type of POS system you use, you may also have access to insights tied to your loyalty program participants, inventory, and staffing needs.

-• Customer relationship management (CRM) software.
-CRM software helps restaurants establish and nurture relationships with customers.
-Oftentimes, the software houses key pieces of information like contact information, order history, birth date, payment methods, allergy information, and more.
-Using this data, you can craft and track the success of more-personalized marketing initiatives.
+- CRM (Customer relationship management software): CRM software helps restaurants establish and nurture relationships with customers.
+Oftentimes, the software houses key data like contact information, order history, birth date, payment methods, allergy information, and more.
+Using this data, you can craft and track the success of more personalized marketing initiatives.

 Regardless of what technology you use to collect data at your restaurant, it’s always wise to take advantage of integration services when they’re offered.
-For example, integrating your POS system with any third-party delivery app you use will allow you to manage menus, incoming orders, and reporting from a single screen.
-Being able to review your restaurant analytics in one place gives you a more complete picture of how your business is running, while streamlining operations in the process.
+For example, integrating your POS system with your third-party delivery apps will allow you to manage menus, incoming orders, and reporting from a single screen.
+By reviewing your restaurant analytics in one place, you can get a more complete picture of how your business is running—and streamline operations in the process.

 6 ways to use restaurant data analytics in your business

-Now that technology does much of the work collecting restaurant data analytics, your main job is putting the insights you learn to use.
-Here are some of the main ways you can use data analytics to improve your business:
+Now that technology does much of the work collecting restaurant data analytics, your main job is using the insights you learn.
+Below are some of the main ways you can do that to improve your business.

 1. Menu management

 Getting your menu right is one of the most important parts of running a successful restaurant.
-With data analytics, you can see what works well on your menu and where there’s room for opportunity.
+With data analytics, you can discover what works well on your menu and where there’s room for improvement.
 Some important menu insights you can gain from analytics include:

-• Best-selling items.
+Best-selling items.
 Paying attention to bestsellers can inform inventory needs, influence menu design, and even inspire new offerings based on customer preferences.
+AI is becoming a powerful tool in this area by analyzing vast amounts of data to suggest menu refinements and new offerings.

-• Most profitable items.
+Most profitable items.
 If your most popular items involve expensive ingredients, your net profits on those items could still be low.
-If you know that other items make you higher profits, you can focus a greater portion of your marketing efforts on them and encourage staff to recommend them more.
+If you know that other items earn you higher profits, you can focus a greater portion of your marketing efforts on them and encourage staff to recommend them more often.

 Employees are one of the most expensive parts of running a business—and one of the most crucial ingredients to long-term success.
 With staffing insights, you can make sure you’re:

-• Matching your scheduling to your needs.
+Matching your scheduling to your needs.
 Tracking how customer traffic ebbs and flows can help you make strategic scheduling decisions.
-By only scheduling the staff you need, you can manage labor costs while still balancing the customer experience.
+By scheduling only the staff you need, you can manage labor costs while balancing the customer experience.

 3. Restaurant inventory